 On the last Tuesday of every month (except December) OPWC features regional and nationally acclaimed poets.
 An open mic for audience members is a vital part of the evening.

 We meet at Nightbird Books, 205 W. Dickson St. in Fayetteville.
 All ages are welcome to the Collective program, but be cautioned that the language and themes of contemporary poetry can be raw.
 Nightbird’s books and gifts will be for sale as well.
 Featured readers often offer their books and chapbooks (and sometimes CDs and DVDs) for sale, and are happy to autograph them.

-- Tuesday, April 29, 2014 — Contributors to Connotations, the award-winning literary magazine of Fayetteville High School.
+7 p.m.
+Tuesday, April 29, 2014 — OPWC is proud to again present contributors to Connotations, the award-winning literary magazine of Fayetteville High School.

 - Tuesday, May 27, 2014 — Featured writer to be announced.